 The urgent need of educational manual training in connection with the work ordinarily done in public schools inspired the establishment of a Sloyd department in the Institute.
 Pupils will be admitted to this department who have completed the usual third year of the public school.
-The work, as arranged for this department, consists of two lines: the ordinary book-work, and the manual-work.
+All pupils not bringing certificates from other schools will be required to pass an examination before being classified.
+The work, as arranged for this department, consists of two lines: the ordinary book work, and the manual work.